Josette Biyo

-Dr. Josette T. Biyo (née Talamera; born 1958) is a Filipino educator and former executive director of the Philippine Science High School System.
+Josette Talamera Biyo (born March 19, 1958) is a Filipina biologist and academic administrator who served as executive director of the Philippine Science High School System from 2011 to 2014.
 She has received international recognition for her contributions to science and education.

 Early life and academics

 Josette Biyo was born on March 19, 1958, in Januiay, Iloilo.
 She earned her bachelor's degree in biological sciences from the University of the Philippines Visayas in Miagao, intending to continue to medical school.
 Instead, she took a teaching post and afterward earned a Ph.D. in biology from De La Salle University in Manila.
 Her dissertation examined seagrass community dynamics on Guimaras Island.

 In 2004, Biyo was conferred with an honorary doctorate in humanities by the Manila Central University.

 Career

 After her research concluded, Biyo spent eight years teaching in a rural community in her home province, Iloilo.
 She used her knowledge of biology to educate the residents in primary health care using local plants and ingredients.

 In 1995, Biyo accepted a science teaching position at the Philippine Science High School Western Visayas Campus.
 In her three years there, she developed an educational philosophy that fosters a "culture of science".
 She also organized teaching trips for educators on the island of Panay, was invited to Laos and Cambodia to speak on her teaching ideology, and developed a formal method of science teaching and research.

 Biyo served as the Executive Director of the Philippine Science High School System from October 17, 2011 to March 31, 2014.
 Afterwards, she became the director of the Department of Science and Technology – Science Education Institute.